 11. What do I get if I pass?

 You will receive your professional certificate for display and your wallet-sized membership card for certification status verification.
 These items will arrive by mail in approximately 2-3 weeks following successful exam completion.

 12. What if I fail the test?

 You are allowed 2 total opportunities to take and pass the NFPT- CPT exam (that means 1 retake is allowed within your test eligibility period, one year).
 The re-take cost is $119.
-If you are unable to pass the exam on the second attempt, you will be required to wait one year from the date of your first exam attempt before you are eligible to re-apply to the program.
+If you are unable to pass the exam on the second attempt, you will be required to wait 18 months from the date of your first exam attempt before you are eligible to re-apply to the program.